rakemiel/windows2000/_posts/2021-1-4-Manage-Windows-2012-Core.md

 I have problems when it comes to manage Windows Server Core / without GUI.

-This is my step by step on how to install [Windows Admin Center](https://www.microsoft.com/en-us/windows-server/windows-admin-center) to manage my servers
+This is my step by step on how to install [Windows Admin Center](https://www.microsoft.com/en-us/windows-server/windows-admin-center) to manage my servers.

-I am using Windows 2012 Core Server as an example
+I am using Windows 2012 Core Server as an example.

 | **Before you start** |  |
 |---|---|